OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 <!-- // means of powering the Expansion and communicating with the Omega -->

 The USB connector serves two purposes.
-By plugging the Expansion into a Dock's USB port we power the GPS Expansion, and we can send data to the Omega.
+By plugging the Expansion into a Dock's USB port we power the GPS Expansion, and we provide a means of communication between the Omega and the Expansion.

 ### Using the GPS Expansion

 <!-- // give an example of how this can be used, and when it would be useful (tracking gps location on a roadtrip or something) -->

-You can use the GPS Expansion to create cool projects with your Omega!
+You can use the GPS Expansion to create some cool geo-data projects with your Omega!
 For example, you can try your hand at creating a navigation system using the GPS Expansion with the OLED Expansion.
 Or for a simpler project, you can create a treasure hunt game that alerts the user when they're in the vicinity of an item for a children's party.

 You can learn more about this Expansion by reading our article on [how to use the GPS Expansion](#using-gps-expansion)